FBerding/aifeducation/README.md

 ## Sharing Trained AI

-Since the package is based on ‘PyTorch’ and the transformer library, every trained AI can be shared with other educators and researchers.
-The package supports an easy use of pre-trained AI within *R*, but also provides the possibility to export trained AI to other environments.
+As the package is based on PyTorch and the Transformer library, any trained AI model can be shared with other educators and researchers.
+The package not only supports the straightforward use of pre-trained AI within *R*, but also provides the option to export trained AI to other environments.

-Using a pre-trained AI for classification only requires the classifier and the corresponding text embedding model.
-Use *AI for Education Studio* or just load both to *R* and start predictions.
+To use a pre-trained AI model for classification purposes, you only need the classifier itself and the corresponding text embedding model.
+Either use AI for Education Studio or simply load both to R and start making predictions.
 Vignette [02 Using the graphical user interface Aifeducation - Studio](https://fberding.github.io/aifeducation/articles/gui_aife_studio.html) describes how to use the user interface.
 Vignette [03 Using R syntax](https://fberding.github.io/aifeducation/articles/classification_tasks.html)